 - Electrophysiology study to test the electrical impulses of the heart.

-After performing these tests, a doctor will be able determine what the best course of treatment for the cardiac dysrhythmia may be.
+After performing these tests, a doctor will be able to determine the best course of treatment for the cardiac dysrhythmia.
 These treatments may include medication changes, lifestyle changes, surgery, or a combination of these approaches.

 Implantable Cardioverter-Defibrillator Surgery